 Transgender: A person whose gender identity and sex assigned at birth do not match.

 Transitioning: A term used to describe the process of moving from one sex/gender to another, sometimes this is done by hormone or surgical treatments

-Trans-man: A person who has or intends to transition from female to male.
-Not all men who transition identify as a trans man, some identify as men.
+Trans man: A person who has or intends to transition from female to male.
+Not all men who transition use the term trans man, some prefer to use the term man.

 Transphobia: Fear or hatred of transgender people; transphobia is manifested in a number of ways, including violence, harassment and discrimination.

 Transsexual: A person who has undergone/is going to undergo medical treatments to change their biological sex to align it with their gender identity; often confused with trans man/trans woman.
 Transsexual is an outdated term, many now prefer the term transgender.

 Transvestite: Outdated term for a person who cross-dresses.

 Trans woman: A person who has or intends to transition from male to female.
 Not all women who transition use the term trans woman, some prefer to use the term woman.
 It is also worth noting that when trans woman is spelt transwoman without the space between them it is often a transphobic dog whistle indicating that the person writing does not see trans women as women.